Shikaga/PitchBlackAnalysis/index.md

 Is there hope still for the franchise?
 No probably not, at least, I do not suspect that another Riddick film will ever be released that is anywhere near to the quality that *Pitch Black* offers.

-Sadly, not only Hollywood, but also general audiences are not capable of understanding concept as complicated a cool character not taking the lead in a film, or a hero who has weaknesses and who makes mistakes.
+Sadly, not only Hollywood, but also general audiences are not capable of understanding a concept as complicated as a cool character not taking the lead in a film, or a hero who has weaknesses and who makes mistakes.

 That said, I still hope for another film. *Riddick* was a step in the right direction, and with a slightly heavier hand in the editing room could have been a great film.
 That said, they still set up a strong launchpad with which to launch another film.